Nanboku-chō period: Background

+During the early period, there existed a Northern Imperial Court, established by Ashikaga Takauji in Kyoto, and a Southern Imperial Court, established by Emperor Go-Daigo in Yoshino.

 The main conflicts that contributed to the outbreak of the civil war between the courts were the growing conflict between the Hōjō clan and other warrior groups in the wake of the Mongol invasions of Japan of 1274 and 1281 and the failure of the Kenmu Restoration, which triggered the struggle between the supporters of the imperial loyalists and supporters of the Ashikaga clan.

 Disaffection towards the Hōjō-led Kamakura regime appeared among the warriors towards the end of the 13th century.
 This resentment was caused by the growing influence of the Hōjō over other warrior families within the regime.
 The Mongol invasions were the main cause behind this centralization of power that took place during the regency of Hōjō Tokimune (1268–1284).
 During the crisis, three things occurred: Hōjō family appointments to the council of state increased; the Hōjō private family council became the most important decision making body; and direct vassals of the Hōjō were increasingly promoted to the shugo (governor) posts.
 This reduced the base of support to encompass Hōjō family members and their direct vassals.
 When a coalition against the Hōjō emerged in 1331, it took only two years to topple the regime.

-Since wealth in agrarian societies is tied to land, land became the main reason for much discontent among the warrior class.
+Since wealth in pre-industrial, agrarian societies is tied to land, land became the main reason for much discontent among the warrior class.
 Since the Kamakura period, victory in battle would be rewarded by land grants.
 Due to the nature of a foreign invasion, the victory against the Mongol invasions meant that there were no lands to hand out to the victors.

 When the Kamakura bakufu was destroyed in 1333, the Kyoto court society emerged to confront the warrior class.
 In the transition from the Heian to the Kamakura period, the warriors were free from the domination of court patrimonialism.
 With the demise of the Kamakura, the imperial court attempted to restore its power in the Kenmu Restoration.
 Not until the Meiji Restoration of the 19th century did this occur again.